Value Chain of the Daigas Group

 - Maintenance and After-Sales Services

-CSR Procurement Guidelines Regarding Gas Appliances (established in January 2015)
+CSR Procurement Guidelines Regarding Gas Appliances and Others (adopted in January 2015 and revised in February 2018)

 - Strict compliance